thesimonho/kanagawa-paper.nvim/README.md

 The color scheme comes with a cache option that can be used to speed up startup time.

-When you set `cache = true` in your config, the theme colors and all of your edits/adjustments will be saved to a file.
+When you set `cache = true` in your config, the theme colors and all of your edits/adjustments will be saved to a cache file.
 This is loaded at startup so colors don't need to be recomputed every time.

 Any changes you make to your config (e.g. overriding colors or highlight groups) should automatically invalidate the cache and build a new one.